AaltoAsia/O-MI-reservations/README.md

 1. Open `Relay/BlinkX/BlinkX.ino` in Arduino IDE
 2. Change board to `Generic ESP8266 Module`
+2. Open Sonoff module package to reveal the circuit board
 3. Solder a pin header to Sonoff holes marked as VCC, TX, RX, GND
 4. Connect USB to TTL adapter to the header (TX to RX, RX to TX, VCC to VCC, GND to GND)